 - A day on the job for a Producer or Engineer

-- The challenges and rewards of being an Engineer and Producer
+- Challenges and rewards of being an Engineer/Producer

 - Finding work as a Producer

 - What you should know about engineering careers

 Prince Charles Alexander is a Recording Artist and 3x Grammy-winning, multi-platinum Music Producer and Mixing Engineer.
 With his group Prince Charles and the City Beat Band, he recorded three albums on Virgin Records from the early to mid-’80s and achieved their biggest successes on the European charts.
 Charles fronted the group as the Lead Singer and multi-instrumentalist using the futuristic wind synthesizer called the “Lyricon.”